Khaled-MohyEldin/Task5_API_Security/README.md

 * **Server Bug Mitigation:** Addressed a critical server bug where invalid requests resulted in a slow (30s+), incorrect **HTTP 500** (Internal Server Error) response instead of an expected client-side error (e.g., 400/404).
 * **Timeout Strategy:** Configured maximum request timeouts to effectively handle the slow, erroneous responses, simulating server instability for invalid test cases.
 * **Every invalid Request is Bugged here unfortunately**
+* **Dynamic Data Testing** in case we need to test response data that's dynamic or change every time perdiod we might need to generate that json file right before test pipeline starts and add it to the workflow
 ---

 ## Steps